MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

 1. Select **Done** to finalize the rule.
 The deduplication stats will display after the unification process is complete and run.

+1. To preview the results of a deduplication rule, select the rule and select **Match preview**.

 1. After defining the deduplication rules, select **Next**.
 Go to [Match conditions](match-entities.md).

 ## Deduplication output as an entity